spiral/docs/framework/memory.md

 # Framework - Static Memory
 Framework (component `spiral/boot`) provides a convenient interface to store some computation data shared between processes.

 > Current implementation of shared memory stores data in physical files with the help of OpCache.
-Future implementation will move data storage to RoadRunner or shared PHP extension with SHM, do not couple your codebase to physical files.
+Future implementations will move data storage to RoadRunner or shared PHP extension with SHM, do not couple your codebase to physical files.

 ## MemoryInterface